-Since its inception in 1913, the Graduate Program in Pharmacology (GPP) has conferred over 350 Doctor of Philosophy (PhD) and 75 Master of Science (MS) degrees in Pharmacology, with most graduates applying their training to successful careers in academic, medical, industry, government, and regulatory agency settings.
+The Molecular Pharmacology and Therapeutics (MPaT) Graduate Program has conferred over 350 Doctor of Philosophy (PhD) and 75 Master of Science (MS) degrees in Pharmacology, with most graduates applying their training to successful careers in academic, medical, industry, government, and regulatory agency settings.
 Among our notable alumni is Dr. Louis Ignarro (PhD, 1966; advisor: Dr. Frederick E. Shideman), who received the 1998 Nobel Prize in Physiology or Medicine for his pioneering work showing that nitric oxide is the gaseous second messenger that promotes vasodilation, the process underlying the beneficial therapeutic efficacy of drugs like nitroglycerin and sildenafil (Viagra).
-The GPP currently offers MS and PhD degree programs in Pharmacology, and participates in joint degree (MD/PhD and JD/PhD) programs offered in partnership with the University of Minnesota Medical School and Law School.
+The MPaT Graduate Program currently offers MS and PhD degree programs and participates in joint degree (MD/PhD and JD/PhD) programs offered in partnership with the University of Minnesota Medical School and Law School.

 Beginning in fall semester 2024, students can expect to see minor adjustments to the MPaT curriculum.
 These include tuning course credits of existing classes with the aim of increasing elective options and the addition of a new class.